anabios13/study-project/README.md

-Full RESR API for insurance company authorization using JWT token
+Full RESR API for insurance company.
+Authorization using JWT token